JakeFurtaw/ImageAlter/README.md

 ### Text to Image
 1. Enter a text prompt in the "Image Prompt" field
+2. (Optional) Use one of the provided example prompts
-2. Adjust the generation parameters in the "Advanced Settings" accordion (optional)
+3. Adjust the generation parameters in the "Advanced Settings" accordion (optional)
-3. Press Enter or click Submit to generate images
+4. Press Enter or click Submit to generate images
-4. View the generated images in the output gallery and accumulated gallery
+5. View the generated images in the output gallery and accumulated gallery

 ### Image to Image
 1. Upload an input image to the left input section